 EA Models and Paradigm:

 Usually, enterprise architectures are implemented as frameworks.
-There are several different structures and when it comes to anyone entity, some would be a better match than others.
-For example, a system based on continuity and relationships between different parts of a larger entity would be more effective compared to smaller entities with several moving pieces.
+There are several different structures, and when it comes to any one entity, some would be a better match than others.
+For example, a system based on continuity and relationships between different parts of a larger entity would be more effective than smaller entities with several moving pieces.
 A framework such as the Unified Architecture Framework (UAF) can operate in this case.

 Advantages of Enterprise Architecture:

 - Improved adaptability to changing market conditions or demands.